mies/wercker-perceptor/views/graphite-hearbeat-nodejs.md

 # Graphite Heartbeat Example for Node.js

 Example to send heartbeat data to Wercker.
-This is used to check if a [deployment went successful](deployment#post-deploy-metrics-test).
+This is used to check if a [deploy was successful](deployment#post-deploy-metrics-test).

 ``` javascript